Body Changes During Pregnancy

 Swollen Ankles and Feet

-Because your body retains more fluid during pregnancy, you may experience swollen legs, ankles and/or feet (edema), particularly during your third trimester.
+Your body retains more fluid during pregnancy.
+Due to this, you may experience swollen legs, ankles and/or feet (edema), particularly during your third trimester.
 To relieve this condition:

 - Stay off your feet as much as possible